muratk3n/thirdwave/en/README.md

 I am not in the business of influence peddling.
 Blog will say what I consider to be beneficial.
 Cannot temper the message to have say in policy even if that was possible.
-Dont veer away from the suggestion bcz of style son, it'll be your funeral, and not my problem.
+Dont veer away from the suggestion bcz of style reader, it'll be your funeral, and not my problem.

 ---